 Health insurance does not equal dental insurance

-It’s important, so we’ll say it one more time: your health insurance probably doesn’t cover dental care.
+It’s important, so we’ll say it one more time: Your health insurance probably doesn’t cover dental care.

-Regardless of why health insurance doesn’t require dental care, the fact is that it doesn’t.
 You can find dental plans on marketplaces like Healthcare.gov, but you won’t necessarily get the consumer protections that Obamacare put in place, like guaranteed coverage and out-of-pocket maximums.
 That’s why it’s important to look closely at your other options and make sure you’re getting a good deal.

 As mentioned, you can shop for dental insurance on insurance marketplaces like Healthcare.gov as either a standalone policy or as part of a health insurance policy.
 In 2014 less than 1% of Healthcare.gov plans were estimated to include dental benefits for adults, so you’ll likely have more luck paying for a separate plan.